 - Insomnia/trouble sleeping

 The hallucinations and delusions meth addicts experience contribute to the sores and scratching physically.
-Many addicts believe that there are bugs crawling under their skin and they have to scratch to get them out.
+Many addicts believe that bugs crawl under their skin, and they have to scratch to get them out.

 If they’re on a long meth binge, they may not sleep for days.
-This leads to them being irritable and touchy, as well as memory problems and hallucinations after so many days without sleeping.
+This leads to them being irritable and touchy and memory problems and hallucinations after many days without sleeping.
 The psychological and physical signs of meth addiction go hand in hand.

 Behavioral Signs of Meth Addiction

 Meth addiction can seriously change the addict’s behavior.
 Some examples include:

 - Rejecting important relationships or interests

 - Trying to hide items